munawarb/Three-D-Velocity/README.md

 There are several ways to download TDV, depending on your situation and what you want.

 If you find any bugs or have any suggestions, please post them on the [Issues Page.](https://github.com/munawarb/Three-D-Velocity/issues)

+### Dependencies
+TDV uses XAudio2 to output sound.
+XAudio2 is not guaranteed to exist on all systems, no matter how new.
+If you get an XAudio2 or DirectX error at startup, please download and install the [DirectX Web Installer from Microsoft](https://www.microsoft.com/en-us/download/details.aspx?id=35).
+TDV also requires .NET framework 4.7.2 or higher, which you should already have as part of regular Windows updates.

 ### I just want to play it
 If all you want is the executable and supporting files and you're not interested in the source code, you can always [download the latest version here](https://github.com/munawarb/Three-D-Velocity-Binaries/archive/master.zip).